Turk

 Léonard (Sjors en Sjimmie Stripblad #3, 1992)

-After working at the art studios of the publishing house Dupuis, Philippe Liégeois (Turk) began a longtime cooperation with Bob De Groot.
-Turk started out assisting De Groot on '4 x 8 = 32, L'Espion Caméléon' in Pilote in 1968 (text by Fred).
-The same year, they created 'Archimède' in the micro-story section of Spirou magazine.
-The joined Tintin in 1969, and began their first big series, 'Robin Dubois'.
+Born in the smallest city of the world, Durbuy, Philippe Liégeois (Turk) began his career with the Brussels-based lettering studio of the publishing house Dupuis at the age of 16.
+He eventually began a longtime cooperation with Bob De Groot.
+Turk started out assisting De Groot on '4 x 8 = 32, L'Espion Caméléon', a series published in Pilote and written by Fred in 1968.
+That same year, they created 'Archimède' in the mini-books section of Spirou magazine.

 Robin Dubois (Kuifje #23, 1982)

 Turk drew various gag series for several magazines, such as 'Roro' in Junior and 'Buzz et Toby' in Le Soir.
 In 1975, Turk and De Groot created their second big series, 'Léonard', in Achille Talon Magazine.
+This comic spoof on Leonardo da Vinci became very popular in The Netherlands through its publication in Eppo.
+In France, the series was also published in Pif and in book format by Dargaud, Appro and Le Lombard since 1977.

 Léonard (Sjosji #3, 1998)